cb109/hunt_showdown_outfitter/README.md

 ## Commandline Interface

-You can run the tool in a shell (e.g. cmd.exe) with the `--no-gui` flag and pass a file and loadout to equip.
-Helps to bind certain loadouts to a hotkey for example.
+You can run the tool headless in a shell (e.g. cmd.exe) pass a file and loadout to equip.
+Helps to bind certain loadouts to a hotkey, for example.

 ```
 Usage: hunt_showdown_outfitter.exe [OPTIONS]

 Options:
-  --no-gui               Enables the commandline interface instead of opening
-                         the GUI
   -f, --input-file TEXT  File containing loadouts and settings (.json)
   -l, --loadout TEXT     Loadout to equip (matched by ID or name)
   --help                 Show this message and exit.